steltenpower/PowerGists/animation.md

 ---

 A 1080p YouTube clip is under development with the above as introduction, followed by some actual (not too technically overwhelming) notebook-based cooperation.
 Suggestions are very welcome.
 Help out!

+TODO: I have similar keyboard and computer screen at home, so should dust them off and make public domain photos.